-The eye-opening thing about the seven actions is — you only need a doctor for a few of them.
-Most people don’t need a physician to tell them how to be healthy.
+The eye-opening thing about the eight actions is – you only need a doctor for a few of them.
+Most people can make a big impact on their own health by making better lifestyle choices.

 “I agree with the American Heart Association,” says Dr. D.P.
-Suresh, Cardiologist and Medical Director at the St. Elizabeth Heart & Vascular Institute.
+Suresh, Cardiologist and Medical Director at the Florence Wormwald Heart and Vascular Institute at St. Elizabeth.
 “A social, lifestyle approach is essential to reduce the number of deaths from cardiovascular disease.”
-“Many social factors, including the simple seven, impact heart health,” says DP Suresh.
+“Many social factors, including the essential eight, impact heart health,” says Dr. Suresh.
 “We must look at our physical health, but also at our mental, emotional and psychological health.
 They all have a significant impact on heart health.”

 Make your heart health a priority.
 Do you need a partner in caring for your heart?
 Call (859) 287-3045 to schedule an appointment with a St. Elizabeth cardiologist.